|

 tunnel) may seem insurmountable, but this is not the case.

-The Bering Strait Tunnel would consist of 3 tunnels
+The Bering Strait Tunnel will consist of 3 tunnels connecting

 Diomede(USA) and Big Diomede (Russia)).
 The longest single tunnel